eastcoreesolis/railwaystreamlogs/README.md

 * Connect to your project.
   * `railway link <PROJECT-ID>`

 Now that the project is linked, you can use the tooling uploaded to this repository to stream logs to a text file.
 Simply download both the `railway_logs.sh` and `test.py` (in a linux enviornment) in the same directory.
-You can do this using `wget`.
+You can do this using `wget` or `git pull`.

 * Change permissions on the files.
  * `chmod +x railway_logs.sh`